istio/istio/pilot/doc/build.md

 Install additional build dependencies before trying to build.

-    sh bin/install-prereqs.sh
+    bin/install-prereqs.sh

 We are using [Bazel 0.4.4](https://github.com/bazelbuild/bazel/releases) as the main build system in Istio Manager.
-The following commands builds all targets in Istio Manager:
+The following command builds all targets in Istio Manager:

     bazel build //:all